 - See post for more baking tips and watch video for step-by-step instructions.

 Did you make Hokkaido chiffon cupcakes?
 I’d love to hear from you in the comments section below.

-Looking for more traditional cupcakes?
+Looking for more cupcake recipes?
 Here you go!

 Or subscribe so you don’t miss a recipe.
 I promise I don’t spam (I hate spam too).